 Our Crisis Care Program is intended to provide support for those facing instability in their lives.
 Our caring staff can provide access to community-based resources and emergency support to overcome their immediate need and assist them in creating a long-term plan to prevent facing similar problems in the future.

 When visiting the UP Center you will need to provide:

-The relationship is the foundation for all our programs at the UP Center of Indian River County.
+Relationship is the foundation for all programs at the UP Center of Indian River County.
 Mentoring is a critical part of helping those seeking change to grow and learn through relationship-based learning opportunities.
 Our mentoring programs provide opportunities for both peer-to-peer networks and traditional volunteer mentors to support participants in our programs.
 For more information please call Anne Larkey at 772-564-9365